 Will I get a break during my shift?
 Volunteer shifts are planned carefully to ensure that key positions are staffed at all times, so we encourage you to keep breaks to a minimum.
 Please use the bathroom before the start of your shift.
 You should plan to take time before or after (not during) your shift to look around the event.
 If you are working 8 or more hours on the same day, ask your Leader for the best time to take a break.
 He or she will arrange for someone to cover your assignment for 15-20 minutes while you take your break.

 What should I do about meals?
 Drinking water is available (either in bottles or a pitcher) near each handwashing station.
-There is also a drinking fountain by the restrooms, where you can fill up your water bottle before you start your shift.
+There is also a drinking fountain by the restrooms.
 Please do not eat while you are working at your assigned task.
 If you are volunteering for 8 hours or more in one day, we recommend bringing a sack lunch to eat during a break.
 Plenty of free food is being served all around the Exhibition Hall, but the samples are served in small bite-sized pieces so it’s not practical to get a full meal that way.